wavect/linkedin-live-video-downloader/README.md

 4. Manually log-in on the opened browser window.
 5. Wait until the video has been fully played (limitation by LinkedIn unfortunately).

+## Why this exists
+We occassionally weren't able or forgot to record our live streams on LinkedIn and couldn't then e.g. create Shorts out of it afterwards since we didn't have the local file.